 Throughout the lifespan, women’s bodies change.
 Pregnancy, childbirth, cancer, menopause, and/or the normal aging process can cause some women to experience conditions such as pelvic pain, back pain, reduced bladder control, altered sexual function, and/or weakening bones.

-Although historically embarrassed to discuss these health issues, more and more women are now stepping out of their comfort zone to improve their health and wellness.
-In fact, specialty therapists at UPMC Centers for Rehab Services helped (treated) 13% more women for these conditions in 2021 than in 2020.
+Women are historically embarrassed to discuss these health issues.
+But more and more are now stepping out of their comfort zone to improve their health and wellness.
+Specialty therapists at UPMC Rehabilitation Institute treated 13% more women for these conditions in 2021 than in 2020.

 Never Miss a Beat!